ValentinaZangirolami/DL/README.md

 # Deep Learning Project

-Classification of Alzheimer disease on MRI images with CNN, MobileNet, Inception-Resnet-V2, KNN and XGB
+Classification of Alzheimer disease on MRI images with CNN, MobileNet, Inception-Resnet-V2, SVM and XGB